SofterEnginuity/PhilthyPaws/README.md

-BBC News Replica
+Philthy Paws
-This page is a responsive version of a BBC News screenshot.
+This page is a responsive site made for a local pet groomer - me!

 **Link to project:** https://philthypaws.netlify.app/